-- State Enabling Statutes - Certain Other Local, State and Federal laws: - o Building ordinances and laws (local) - Workers compensation laws (state) - o Flood insurance (federal) whether as a requirement to ensure mortgage lending or to protect against a possible exposure to loss. - Lender and "Agency" Standards: Compliance with mortgage lender requirements and, if desired, with "Agency" guidelines such as those established by the two primary Government Sponsored Enterprises (GSEs) Freddie Mac and Fannie Mae as well as by the Federal Housing Administration (FHA) and the Department of Veterans Affairs. - Indemnitor/Indemnitee Obligations: Compliance with contracts the association may have entered into as well as any entitlement agreements and regulatory agreements by which the association may be bound. - Good Business Judgment: There may be no specific insurance requirements for a given type of coverage, but, if the association, using the Risk Management Process, determines that certain exposures to loss exist and that those exposures may be funded by insurance, then the board should consider obtaining that insurance.
+3. Certain Other Local, State, and Federal laws:

+- Building ordinances and laws (local). - Workers' compensation laws (state). - Flood insurance (federal) whether as a requirement to ensure mortgage lending or to protect against a possible exposure to loss. - 4.
+Lender and "Agency" Standards: Compliance with mortgage lender requirements and, if desired, with "Agency" guidelines such as those established by the two primary government-sponsored enterprises (GSEs)-Freddie Mac and Fannie Mae-as well as by the Federal Housing Administration (FHA) and the Department of Veterans Affairs. - 5.
+Indemnitor/Indemnitee Obligations: Compliance with contracts the association may have entered into as well as any entitlement agreements and regulatory agreements by which the association may be bound. - 6.
+Good Business Judgment: There may be no specific insurance requirements for a given type of coverage, but, if the association, using the risk management process, determines that certain exposures to loss exist and that those exposures may be funded by insurance, then the board should consider obtaining that insurance.

-CAI believes that there are certain fundamental analytical components of a Risk Management & Insurance Program:
+CAI believes that there are certain fundamental analytical components of a risk management & insurance program:

-- Determining Values at Risk: This may require obtaining an Insurable Replacement Cost Valuation to accurately determine property insurance limits.
-Similarly, it may require obtaining a Probable Maximum Loss (PML) study to determine, where appropriate, earthquake insurance limits.
+- Determining Values at Risk: This may require obtaining an insurable replacement cost valuation to accurately determine property insurance limits. similarly, it may require obtaining a probable maximum loss (PML) study to determine, where appropriate, earthquake insurance limits.
 This analytical determination may involve investigating association industry best practices.
-For fidelity insurance it may require setting an insurance limit at three months of assessments plus reserve funds unless state law provides for different measures.
-Also, it may require adding the manager/management company as an insured for both fidelity insurance and Directors & Officers liability insurance.
+For fidelity insurance, it may require setting an insurance limit at three months of assessments plus reserve funds unless state law provides for different measures.
+Also, it may require adding the manager/management company as an insured for both fidelity insurance and directors' & officers' liability insurance.
 Further, this may require minimizing or eliminating the application of coinsurance for property insurance.
 Insurance is a significant cost to the association; lack of insurance can be a greater cost in the event of an under-insured loss because of incorrect limits. - Special Association Coverage Features: Insurance is subject to pricing cycles and coverage availability cycles, but over time, association insurance professionals (together with the insurers with whom they work) have developed certain special coverage features for various critical insurance policies.
-These features vary with the type of insurance, but include by way of example the association as the First Named Insured, non-compensated individuals as eligible for fidelity insurance coverage and a broad named insured for wrongful act protection in a Directors & Officers policy.
+These features vary with the type of insurance but include by way of example-the association as the first named insured, noncompensated individuals as eligible for fidelity insurance coverage and a broad named insured for wrongful act protection in a directors' and officers' policy.
 These special features can be best be determined by working with knowledgeable insurance agents and related professionals. - Interface between the Owner and the Association: Often, there is a coverage gap between the insurance obtained by the homeowner and that obtained by the association.
 This gap may be minimized and possibly eliminated if the association and owners are educated concerning the insurance obligations of each.
-This requires an understanding of the following: - o Who owns (or has legal responsibility) for something
+This requires an understanding of the following: - a.
+Who owns (or has legal responsibility) for something.

-- Who needs to maintain or repair something

-- Who needs to replace (or reserve for) something

-- Who has to insure something
+- b.
+Who needs to maintain or repair something. - c.
+Who needs to replace (or reserve for) something. - d.
+Who has to insure something.